mangoisbest/Platformer/README.md

 # Platformer
-A simple 2d platformer game made in unity and written in over 900 lines of C# code
+A 2D platformer made in Unity Game Engine and written in over 2000+ lines of pure C# code